Updates: August 2024

 This balanced approach would enable the profession to capitalise on the benefits of deploying AI technologies while establishing a clear delineation of the human role and accountability within the AI lifecycle.

-Our response also stressed the importance of ensuring the continuing respect for the rule of law.
+Our response also stressed the importance of ensuring continuing respect for the rule of law.

-The AI landscape has shifted since the publication of the white paper with the exponential emergence of generative AI.
+The AI and digital regulation landscape has shifted since the initial publication of the white paper, with the change in the UK government and the exponential emergence of generative AI.

-Given the legal uncertainty regarding whether and how AI and generative AI may be regulated in the future, it is important to recognise the risks and available protections under existing regulations.
+Given the legal uncertainty about whether and how AI and generative AI is expected to be regulated by the government in the future, it is important to recognise the risks and available protections under existing regulations.

 1.4 Checklist when considering generative AI use